 Americans detained in North Korea appeal for help

-"Continue to pray for me," Kenneth Bae, the longest-held detainee, said in a message to family and friends in a highly unusual interview with CNN.
+"Continue to pray for me," Kenneth Bae, the longest-held detainee, said in a message to family and friends, asking them to work for his release.

-Bae, 46, said he was working eight hours a day, six days a week at a lobar camp, but added he had been treated "as humanely as possible."
+Bae told the network he was working eight hours a day, six days a week at a labour camp, but added he had been treated "as humanely as possible".

-Bae, Jeffrey Fowle and Matthew Miller were speaking at a hotel in the capital Pyongyang.
+Bae, Jeffrey Fowle and Matthew Miller were speaking to CNN at a hotel in Pyongyang.

-Bae was arrested in November 2012 and later sentenced to 15 years` hard labor on charges of seeking to topple the North Korean government.
+Bae was arrested in November 2012 and later sentenced to 15 years` hard labour on charges of seeking to topple the North Korean government.